meet the team building a culture of health

 C. B. Mamaril - Ph.D.

 Cezar Brian (C.B.)
-Mamaril, PhD, is a senior research scientist at the center and a research faculty member at the UK College of Public Health.
+Mamaril, Ph.D., is a Research Assistant Professor and Research Scientist for the Systems for Action National Coordinating Center.
 His research focuses on systems financing and economics.
-C.B. received his PhD in Public Policy and Administration at UK from the Martin School.
-He also holds an M.S. in Agricultural and Applied Economics from Virginia Tech and an B.S. in Agricultural Economics from the University of the Philippines.
+Dr. Mamaril received his Ph.D. in Public Policy and Administration from the Martin School of Public Policy and Administration at the University of Kentucky.
+He also holds an M.S. in Agricultural and Applied Economics from Virginia Technological Institute and a B.S. in Agricultural Economics from the University of the Philippines.

 Postdoctoral Scholar and Research Methodologist

-John Poe is a Postdoctoral Scholar and research methodologist with the Center for the Public Health Services and Systems Research.
-He received his PhD in Political Science at the University of Kentucky and a B.A. in Political Science and History from the University of Arkansas.
+John Poe is a Postdoctoral Scholar and Research Methodologist within the Systems for Action National Program Office.
+Dr. Poe provides technical expertise in database management.
+He received his Ph.D. in Political Science at the University of Kentucky and a B.A. in Political Science and History from the University of Arkansas.

 Kara Richardson - B.B.A.